 Many contractors depend on funding by federal and state agencies for highway, transit and infrastructure programs.
-Future legislation may increase or decrease government spending, which if decreased, could have a negative affect on the Company's financial condition or results of operations.
+Future legislation may increase or decrease government spending, which, if decreased, could have a negative effect on the Company's financial condition or results of operations.
 Federal funding allocated to infrastructure may be decreased in the future.

-In fiscal year 2012 the Company depended on one customer for a significant portion of its revenue.
+In fiscal years 2013 and 2012 the Company depended on one customer for a significant portion of its revenue.
 The loss of this relationship could have adverse consequences on the Company's future business.

-The percentage of the Company's net revenue that was derived from sales to one customer was 26% in fiscal 2012 and 7% in fiscal 2011.
-Prior to fiscal 2010, no customer accounted for more than 10% of annual net revenue.
+The percentage of the Company's net revenue that was derived from sales to one customer was 11% in fiscal 2013 and 26% in fiscal 2012.
+Prior to fiscal 2012, no customer accounted for more than 10% of annual net revenue.